 Everyone knows that beef is bad for the planet.
 The way most beef is raised today is an environmental nightmare—it's resource intensive and disastrous for the climate.
 All the methane produced by belching cows, not to mention additional emissions generated in the production of heavily fertilized grains to feed said cows, contributes to climate change.
-If a consumer is truly concerned about the issue of sustainability, prevailing wisdom says they should forego the steak and choose chicken instead.
+If a consumer is truly concerned about the issue of sustainability, prevailing wisdom says they should forgo the steak and choose chicken instead.
 Right?

 Well, that depends on how you define sustainability.
 If your definition is limited to environmental sustainability, then beef is certainly less sustainable than other meats.
 But according to an emerging definition of sustainability, one that values the health and livelihood of the people who produce our food in addition to economic and environmental concerns, most of the chicken available in US supermarkets and fast-food restaurants is just as unsustainable as beef.
 And, in fact, it may be worse.